 How our team works

-We strongly believe that our patients receive the best
+We strongly believe that our patients receive the best care when

-range of specialties, including surgeons, anaesthetists,
+specialties, including surgeons, anaesthetists, oncologists,

-dietitians, physiotherapists and administrative staff.
-The core
+physiotherapists and administrative staff.
+The core team members

-team members are shown below.
+are shown below.

 Our approach means that our patients may be treated by any of